obeshor/DevCTraining-DeepLearning-Phase1-Notes/docs/Lesson 4 - Talking PyTorch with Soumith Chintala.md

 #### Debugging and Designing PyTorch
 * If you have a non-contiguous tensor and sent it through a linear layer it will just give you garbage
 * A trade-off there where the readability comes at a cost of it being a little bit slow
-* the autograd and the entire internal autograd engine is all written in python.
+* The autograd and the entire internal autograd engine is all written in python.
-* it should be very imperative very usable very pythonic but at the same time as fast as any other framework
+* It should be very imperative very usable very pythonic but at the same time as fast as any other framework
-* the consequences of that was like large parts of PyTorch live in C++ except whatever is user-facing is still in python.
+* The consequences of that was like large parts of PyTorch live in C++ except whatever is user-facing is still in python.
-* you can attach your debugger you can print, those are still very very hackable.
+* You can attach your debugger you can print, those are still very very hackable.

 #### From Research to Production
 * They gave it a bunch of researchers and they took a rapid feedback from them and improve the product before it became mature so the core design of PyTorch is  very researcher friendly